Lumiere is an arts and lights event featuring installations that illuminate Vancouver’s West End in winter. It’s outdoors, free and pretty to see.

 Vancouver’s Lumiere Lights and Art

 Lumiere is an annual event that showcases illuminated art installations within the City of Vancouver.
-Each year, large works of art are placed outdoors around the West End for folk to admire and photograph.
-In 2020, Lumiere features 7 installations.
-The event offers pretty sights to see during dark winter days, and it is free to check out.
+Each year, large works of art are outdoors around the West End for folks to admire and photograph.
+The event always offers pretty sights to see during dark winter days, and it’s free to check out.

-For the most up-to-date information regarding the event, along with more details about the art installations, visit the Lumiere Vancouver website.
+For more details about the art installations and events, visit the Lumiere Vancouver website.